chromaui/learnstorybook.com/content/angular/en/screen.md

     };
   });
 ```
 We see that although the `default` story works just fine (because we have default data in our store), we have an issue in the `error` story, because the `error` field is connected to the store itself and we can't just modify it from outside.
-We need to dispatch and action on the store.
+We need to dispatch an action on the store.

 ![Broken inbox](/broken-inboxscreen.png)